Table of Contents

 What is Retract Speed?

-Retract speed is the speed at which the build plate lowers down into the VAT.
+Retract speed, also known as platform lower speed in some slicers, refers to the speed at which the build plate lowers into the VAT after each layer exposure.

 What Retract Speed should you use?

-A slower retract speed will make your 3D printing session longer.
+A slower retract speed will extend the overall 3D printing session.

-For very viscous resins, we recommend using a lower retract speed.
-It will create less turbulence and allow the resin to escape underneath the build plate easily.
-However, for most resins, the impact of retracting speed is negligible.
+For very viscous resins, a lower retract speed is recommended.
+It helps reduce turbulence and allows resin to escape from under the build plate more efficiently.
+For most resins, however, the impact of retract speed on print quality is minimal.

 Rest Time After Retract